slowernews/wisdom-tldr/chapters/chapter_1_self.md

 <!--
 - What would you do if you weren't afraid?
-- fear just wants us to stay the same.
+- dishonesty is a reaction to fear. fear just wants us to stay the same.
 - climbing out the hole is about letting go of pride.
 -->